Most people don’t struggle on hikes because they’re “out of shape.”

 Walking on flat ground won’t prepare you.

-Hiking is full-body, but these muscles matter most:
+Hiking is a full-body activity, but these muscles are key:

 • Calves – shock absorption and push-off

-Weak glutes are one of the biggest contributors to hiking knee pain.
+Weak glutes are one of the biggest contributors to knee pain on hikes.

 That’s why this plan emphasizes: